nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Design Decisions**
 - The model component is split into Model.java, AliasListMapModel.java and ConfigModel.java because they contain operations on different types of data.
 This is to support the Single Responsibility Principle.
+- The date and time properties of each task were abstracted to a new class called TaskDate.
+The class encapsulated not only this information, but also defined methods used in parsing the date and time, as well as validation and comparison.
+This meant any changes to the parser or comparator were easy to make, and also facilitated unit testing.
 - When the absolute storage path is modified by the `save_at` command, an `AbsoluteStoragePathChangedEvent` is raised by `Model`.
 This event driven mechanism employs the Observer pattern.

 ### 3.5.
 Storage component